 Which product helps to restore and protect metal roofing from corrosion?

-The RESISTO ANTICORROSION SEALANT is a thick, homogeneous waterproofing coating made of elastomeric bitumen, volatile solvents and reflective aluminum pigments.
+The RESISTO ALUMINUM ROOF COATING is a thick, homogeneous waterproofing coating made of elastomeric bitumen, volatile solvents and reflective aluminum pigments.
 It restores and protects metal surfaces, such as roofs, sidings, storage tanks and water ducts from corrosion.
 The aluminum pigments protect the sealant and the coated surface from UV radiation, and they offer an attractive appearance.

 Why is it recommended to install a protective membrane on exterior floor joists (patios and balconies)?